Built by Metorial, the integration platform for agentic AI.

 list_commits

-List commits in a repository with pagination support.
+List commits in a repository.

 Parameters: